Certificate of registration

-As well as checking ownership of a used car, you need to check whether anyone else (e.g. a finance company) has a An interest in or power over property to secure payment of a debt or obligation, generally in the form of a mortgage, charge or lien. over the car.
-This only needs to be done if you are buying a car privately as car traders are prohibited from disposing of cars without first cancelling any Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. interest in them (s 48 MCT Act; penalty: 100 pu or 12 months jail).
+As well as checking ownership of a used car, you need to check whether anyone else (e.g. a finance company) has a security interest over the car.
+This only needs to be done if you are buying a car privately as car traders are prohibited from disposing of cars without first cancelling any security interest in them (s 48 MCT Act; penalty: 100 pu or 12 months jail).

-If the seller owns the car outright, and no one else has an interest in it, the seller has Outright ownership of property, without any debts or charges. to the car.
+If the seller owns the car outright, and no one else has an interest in it, the seller has clear title to the car.

-The PPSR records details of security interests against vehicles and it indicates whether or not there is a security interest over a car.
+The Personal Property Security Register (PPSR) records details of security interests against vehicles and it indicates whether or not there is a security interest over a car.
 The PPSR lets you see who, apart from the seller, has a claim over the car that must be satisfied before you can obtain clear title to it.